iov-one/starnamed/doc/configuration.md

 <a name=".MsgUpdateConfig"></a>

 ### MsgUpdateConfig
-MsgUpdateConfig is used to update configuration using a multisig strategy
+MsgUpdateConfig is used to update starname configuration

 | Field | Type | Label | Description |